ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 me@mypc$ scp BlueMarble1972.jpg testuser@testserver:Images/
 ````

-will copy a `BlueMarble1972.jpg` file from the current directory on the local
+will copy a `BlueMarble1972.jpg` file from the current directory on your local
 computer into the `Images` directory in the `testuser` account on the
 `testserver` server.
 Remote paths are relative to the remote user's home
 directory, unless they start with a `/` (forward slash), which indicates that